Safety Must Precede the Deployment of Open-Ended AI: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Joel Lehman for the insightful discussion on the paper.
 This work was partially funded by ELSA – European Lighthouse on Secure and Safe AI funded by the European Union under grant agreement No. 101070617.
+The work was also partly funded by the German Federal Ministry of Education and Research under the funding code 16KIS2012 (AIgenCY).
+The responsibility for the content of this publication lies with the authors.
 Views and opinions expressed are, however, those of the authors only and do not necessarily reflect those of the European Union or European Commission.
 Neither the European Union nor the European Commission can be held responsible for them.
-The project on which this report is based was also partly funded by the Federal Ministry of Education and Research under the funding code 16KIS2012.
-The responsibility for the content of this publication lies with the authors.